RapahelS/minecraft-gemini-ai-god-plugin/readme.md

 - [ ] Maybe add option to choose between gemini and open ai?
 - [ ] Fix bug with events coming in after round restart (cut off async threadpool of logger on reset or associate events with some kind of session id)
+- [ ] Add ability to save favourite structures and scatter them across the new map on round start

 ## Local Setup